alexac54767/Alexa-Fastpage/_posts/2022-12-13-qandapanel.md

 - career paths won't always be a striaght line
 - Be adaptive
 - it's okay if you're not sure what your intrests are yet
-- requirements (can explain in non-technical terms)
+- Best technicians: listen and solve technical requirements (can explain in non-technical terms)
 - continuous learning
 - “Learn how to learn” = always be ready to learn more
 - learn multiple programming languages